ryanboldi/ryanboldi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: (Also Known As Ryan Bahlous-Boldi)
+description: (Also known as Ryan Bahlous-Boldi)

 profile:
   align: right